umeshghosh/gsea/README.md

 # gsea
-Simple GSEA implementation in python using pandas and numpy
+GSEA implementation in python using pandas and numpy